input-output-hk/peras-design/docs/reports/tech-report-1.md

   → weight c (certs t c) ≤ weight b (certs t b)
 ```

+In words, this says that the *best* chain is *valid* (`ValidChain` is a predicate asserting that a chain is valid with respect to Ouroboros Praos) and the *heaviest* chain out of all valid chains is the best.

 #### Global state

 In order to describe progress with respect to the Ouroboros Peras protocol, a global state is introduced.
 The global state consists of the following entities: